openlattice/openlattice-help-site-old/_guides/integrations.md

 ### Using the Shuttle API

-[Loom's Shuttle API](/api/) maps the columns in your CSV to their corresponding Loom property types and pushes the data to our servers.
+[Loom's Shuttle API](/api/) will complete the mapping and push your data to Loom's servers.
 Your `Flight` code should be started for you, since you already defined your values at the top of the script:

 ```java
 Flight flight = Flight.newFlight()